JPrendy/Travis-and-Jenkins-test/README.md

-# travis_test
+# Travis and Jenkins Test

-The following is a test that uses travis CI
+The following is a test that uses Travis and Jenkins CI